guinetn/browserLocalHomepage/assets/slides/cloud/_cloud.md

         - Oracle
         - IBM

+        Relying on massive data centers supplying the desired cloud capacity on demand.

         [GCP vs AWS](https://cloud.google.com/docs/compare/aws#service_comparisons)
         [GCP vs Azure](https://cloud.google.com/docs/compare/azure#service_comparisons)

     PRIVATE: you own your data center but resource request and allocation is done through software UI

-    HYBRID: taking the best parts of public and private cloud (+on premises)
+    HYBRID: taking the best parts of public and private cloud (+on premises).
+Easier to share data and information amongst partners that follow different application and data standards and architectures.

     MULTICLOUD: use several public clouds
+    Businesses have started to move into multi-cloud hybrid environments.
+This ensure better interoperability of their digital assets with their larger network of partner/vendor systems that may be hosted on different cloud environments.

+    EDGE COMPUTING: Puts storage and servers where the data is

 ![cloud-devops-modele-deploiement](assets/slides/cloud/assets/cloud-devops-modele-deploiement.webp)
 ::::